Ordisoftware/Hebrew-Calendar/README.md

 ## Future improvements

+#### Priority

+- Add auto backup bookmarks.
+- Add import parashot board.
+- Add lunar months board with Hebrew names, meanings, lettriqs and tools.
+- Add command-line option `--lunarmonths` to show the lunar months board.
+- Improve food notice with details and cooking recipes.
+- Improve notices to be in only one window having a page control like preferences.
+- Improve weekly parashah description box to have access to the tools for the study.
+- Improve weekly parashah description box to have a screenshot button.

 #### Application

 - Add option to set primary source for check update between author's website or GitHub.